akvo/akvo-sites/plugins/js-css-script-optimizer/readme.txt

 Donate link: http://4coder.info/en/
 Tags: performance, javascript, css, script, js, compress, pack, combine, optimization Requires at least: 2.8
-Tested up to: 3.4.1
+Tested up to: 3.5.1
 Stable tag: trunk

-This plugin will help you make your Website more quick.
-It can packing and grouping (to make fewer HTTP requests) Java Scripts and CSS files.
+Make your Website faster by packing and grouping JavaScript and CSS files.
 Also it provides an opportunity to add CSS & JS via admin panel.

 == Description ==
 = Features =
+- Pack scripts using Dean Edwards's JavaScript Packer
 - Combine several scripts into the single file (to minimize http requests)
-- Pack scripts using Dean Edwards's JavaScript Packer
 - You can move all JavaScripts to the bottom
 - Combine all CSS scripts into the single files (with grouping by "media")
 - Pack CSS files (remove comments, tabs, spaces, newlines)
 - Ability to include JavaScript and CSS files (new)
-- If any script fails and shows error you can add it to exclude list
+- Network / WPMU support

 = Recommendations =
 - This Plugin processes only those scripts that are included properly (using "wp_enqueue_script" or "wp_enqueue_style" function)
 - Uploads directory should be writable
-- Read <a title="Permanent Link to How to properly add CSS in WordPress" rel="bookmark" href="http://4coder.info/en/how-to-properly-add-css-in-wordpress/">How to properly add CSS in WordPress</a>
+- Read <a title="Permanent Link to How to properly add CSS in WordPress" rel="bookmark" href="http://4coder.info/en/blog/2010/how-to-properly-add-css-in-wordpress/">How to properly add CSS in WordPress</a>
+- If any script fails and shows error you can add it to exclude list
+- Check "Strict ordering" option for better compatibility with other plugins <sup>betta</sup>

-For more info visit <a title="This WordPress plugin home page" href="http://4coder.info/en/projects/wordpress-plugins/js-css-script-optimizer/">http://4coder.info/en/projects/wordpress-plugins/js-css-script-optimizer/</a>.
+For more info visit <a title="This WordPress plugin home page" href="http://4coder.info/en/code/wordpress-plugins/js-css-script-optimizer/">http://4coder.info/en/code/wordpress-plugins/js-css-script-optimizer/</a>.

 == Installation ==